 Qualified with a Foundation Degree in Counselling Studies in 2012, I have a wealth of counselling and psychotherapy experience.
 My experience includes working with individual adults, children and young people, and couples.

-I have particular experience in working with low self esteem; depression; anxiety; bereavement and loss; bullying; isolation and loneliness; historical abuse; childhood family issues; suicidal thoughts and self harm; employment assistance programs / workplace issues
+I have particular experience in working with low self esteem; depression; anxiety; trauma; bereavement and loss; bullying; isolation and loneliness; historical abuse; childhood family issues; suicidal thoughts and self harm; employment assistance programs / workplace issues.

 2012 Foundation Degree in Counselling Studies

 2020 Certificate in Online and Telephone Counselling 2019 Introduction to Traumaplay ™ 2020 Introduction to The Worry Wars™

 2017 L5 Postgraduate Diploma in Counselling Children and Young People

 2016 Level 5 Diploma In Cognitive Behavioural Therapy (CBT)

 2015 British Association for Counselling and Psychotherapy Certificate of Accreditation

 2013 Certificate in Working with the Couple Relationship